bdurand/lumberjack_rails/README.md

 This allows you to change the log level or tag attributes on `Rails.logger` within your application code in these frameworks without affecting the global logger or the settings in any concurrent requests.

+### Formatter

+ActiveRecord models logged in attributes will automatically be logged with a formatter that will only log the class name and id for the model.
+You can add additional formatters for `ApplicationRecord` or for your models to override this behavior.

 ## Installation

 Add this line to your application's Gemfile: